 Originally encountered in the Hoenn region of Gen III, the blue and yellow canine Manectric served as little more than a Pokédex entry when introduced to Pokémon Go.
 It has decent stats, but nothing outstanding and certainly nothing in comparison to Legendary Electric types, like Raikou, Zekrom, and Zapdos.

 However, with Mega Evolution providing a considerable boost not only to Manectric's stats, but also to any Electric type allies, Mega Manectric is definitely going to be a very useful addition to your roster.
 It can keep pace with Mega Ampharos and has far fewer weaknesses to boot.
+So be sure to check out our best Pokémon Go accessories so you can be fully equipped for all the Mega Manectric raids.

 The Sinnoh Stone evolution of Gen I's Rhyhorn, Rhyperior is another excellent choice for this Mega Raid.
 Not only has Rhyhorn been in the game since day one, but it's also been featured in Community Day and many other events, given players plenty of opportunity to catch and evolve.
 As a Ground and Rock type, it resists Electric and Fire, while having no weaknesses Mega Manectric can exploit.
 If you are bringing Rhyperior to this fight, you'll want Mud-Slap and Earthquake for its moveset.